 Category Archives: New Mexico

-Which CDL Should You Get?
+Which CDL Will You Need?

 Class A CDL.
 A Class A Commercial Drivers License is required to drive any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of more than 10,000 lbs.
-Some of the vehicles that drivers may be able to operate with Class A licenses are:
+Several of the vehicles that drivers may be able to operate with Class A licenses are:

 • Interstate or Intrastate Tractor Trailers